 In 1983 the Jefferson County E9-1-1 Emergency Telephone Service Authority was created to assist in funding the operation of the emergency telephone service.
-The name of the Authority was subsequently changed to the Jefferson County Emergency Communications Authority ("JCECA").
+The name of the Authority was subsequently changed to the Jefferson County Emergency Communications Authority (JCECA).
 The Intergovernmental Agreement includes participants from cities, towns, and special districts within Jefferson and Broomfield Counties, as well as Jefferson County government.
-JCECA collects revenue through a monthly emergency telephone charge (the "ETC") for each non-governmental telephone (wireless, wireline, and VOIP).
-The monthly ETC rate for 2021 was \$1.30.
+JCECA collects revenue through a monthly emergency telephone charge (the ETC) for each non-governmental telephone (wireless, wireline, and VOIP).
+The monthly ETC rate for 2022 was \$1.30.

-In 2021 ETC and prepaid wireless E9-1-1 charge funds were used to pay for operating costs directly related to emergency telephone service, costs for emergency telephone notification, for the monthly recurring ESInet charges billed by the service supplier for the emergency telephone service, and for other 9-1-1 related costs authorized under C.R.S. § 29-11-104(2).
+In 2022 ETC and prepaid wireless E9-1-1 charge funds were used to pay for operating costs directly related to emergency telephone service, costs for emergency telephone notification, for the monthly recurring ESInet charges billed by the service supplier for the emergency telephone service, and for other 9-1-1 related costs authorized under C.R.S. § 29-11-104(2).
+Additionally, JCECA received reimbursement from the State of Colorado Public Utilities Commission (PUC) 9-1-1 Trust for expenses related to the Lumen Tariff that provides Emergency Services IP Network (ESInet) services for 9-1-1 traffic handling.